Caltex Australia inks confidentiality deal with Couche-Tard in hopes of higher offer

-(Reuters) - Caltex Australia (CTX.AX) said on Thursday it entered a confidentiality agreement with Alimentation Couche-Tard (ATDb.TO) to provide selected non-public information in the hopes that the Canadian firm will raise its takeover offer
+Jan 16 (Reuters) - Caltex Australia said on Thursday it entered a confidentiality agreement with Alimentation Couche-Tard to provide selected non-public information in the hopes that the Canadian firm will raise its takeover offer

 The agreement comes at a time where interest for the Australian petrol pump and convenience store operator is building from a number of parties, including UK-based EG Group.